neondatabase/website/content/docs/functions/current_timestamp.md

 ### Use `current_timestamp` to query recent data

-We can use `current_timestamp` in a SELECT statement to compare with stored timestamps, and fetch recent records.
+We can use `current_timestamp` in a `SELECT` statement to compare with stored timestamps and fetch recent records.
 For example, to retrieve all login records from the past 6 hours, you can use `current_timestamp` in the `WHERE` clause:

 ```sql
 WITH user_logins(user_id, login_time) AS (